 Snowdrop and Winter WalkDates:Dates between : Sat 21 Feb - Sun 22 Feb Location:House of the Binns

-Come along and learn all about House of the Binns Snowdrops and the other winter species that is on the estate.Details
+Come along and learn all about House of the Binns Snowdrops and the other winter species that can be found on the estate.Details

-This walk you will how to identify snowdrops and the other winter tree and plant species.
+On this walk you will learn how to identify snowdrops and the other winter trees and plant species.

-Also we will be seeing some great views from the estate and the walk is great way for some gentle exercise.
+With some spectacular views across the estate this walk is a great way for some gentle winter exercise.

 Dates & Times:

 - 21 Feb 2015 : 14:00 - 15:15